The Flags of Karelia

 A red colour means bloodshed.
 A dark blue colour are lakes and rivers of Karelia.
 A green colour are woodlands of Karelia.

 Besides Karelians the Veps (also Finno-Ugric linguistic group) consist in population of Karelia too.
 They lived in the Southern Karelia on territory between Onego lake and Ladoga lake.
-In 1992 Veps had own national flag by Scandinavian model.
+In 1992 Veps had own national flag.